dongdongbh/dongdongbh.github.io/_pages/cv.md

 ## Professional skills

 * Familiar with statistic learning theory and practice;
-* Familiar with the principle of inertial navigation, integrated navigation algorithm and application;
+* Familiar with the control, navigation, SLAM, motion planning algorithm ands application;
 * Familiar with Robot operating system(ROS) programming and application;
-* Master the C / C + +/Python language, data structure, with good code preparation habits;
+* Master the C/C++ /Python /Pytorch, data structure, with good code preparation habits;
 * Master the Linux system programming;
 * Familiar with GIT and Academic Writing;